-• For the ADF Super MySuper Balanced option, the analysis uses the Standard Risk Measure (SRM).
-The SRM estimates the number of expected negative net investment returns over a 20-year period.
-The lower the SRM, the lower the level of investment risk.
+For the ADF Super MySuper Balanced option, the analysis uses the Standard Risk Measure (SRM).
+The SRM estimates the number of expected negative net investment returns over a 20year period.
+This measure is calculated by each superannuation fund using their own assumptions, models and methodologies.
+The lower the SRM, the lower the modelled level of investment risk.
 SRM data is published by APRA.

-For the ADF Super Choice options, the analysis uses the Growth Assets Ratio (GAR) as APRA • does not publish the SRM for these investment options.
+For the ADF Super Choice options, the analysis uses the Growth Assets Ratio (GAR) as APRA does not publish the SRM for these investment options.
 The GAR indicates how much each investment option's portfolio comprises higher risk assets.
 The lower the GAR, the lower the level of risk.